JackStouffer/jacks_standard_library/README.md

 In 99% of cases you shouldn't turn off assertions by using the `NDEBUG` macro or by defining an empty `JSL_ASSERT` function.

-This library uses assertions for things like `NULL` checks and Automatic Bounds Checking (ABC).
+This library uses assertions for things like Automatic Bounds Checking (ABC).
 These checks prevent your program from entering an invalid state which may corrupt user data, leak memory, or allow buffer overflow attacks.

-If you have good
+The main purported reason for turning off assertions or ABC is performance.
+This is "fake optimization" most of the time, i.e. following a dogma rather than using a profiler to see if an assertion is a noticeable cost in a critical path.

 ### Unicode